OpenMS/pyopenms-docs/docs/source/chemistry.rst

 --------

 In OpenMS, elements are stored in ``ElementDB`` which has entries for dozens of elements commonly used in mass spectrometry.
-The database is stored in the ``pyopenms/share/OpenMS/CHEMISTRY/Elements.xml`` file (where a user can add new elements if necessary).

 .. code-block:: python